carlosganzerla/Runlang/README.md

-I didn't use the step targets because I don't find them really helpful in practice, since pace floats sometimes and heart zone targets are useful only for workout without many steps (i.e. constant pace run)
+I didn't use the step targets because I don't find them really helpful in practice, since pace floats sometimes and heart zone targets are useful only for workout without many steps (i.e. constant pace run).

 The language is based on a template that I've been consuming for a while.
 I find it very simple and easy to understand.
 However, it's not cast in stone and